NOAA taps David Legates, professor who questions the seriousness and severity of global warming, for top role

 Legates has long criticized mainstream climate scientists

-Legates was formerly Delaware’s state climatologist, a position he stepped down from in 2011.
+Legates was formerly Delaware’s state climatologist, a position from which he he stepped down in 2011.
 He had come under pressure from then-Gov. Ruth Ann Minner (D), because of his fossil fuel industry-funded research casting doubt on the science showing that burning coal, oil and other fossil fuels is the main factor behind heating the planet and would lead to dangerous effects such as sea level rise and extreme weather events.

 Legates is affiliated with the Heartland Institute, a free-market think tank funded in part by the fossil fuel industry that supports research arguing that human-caused climate change is not a serious threat.